-Maggie's job was very demanding.
+Maggie’s job was very demanding.
 She was perfect at it, but with how good she was, came downfalls.
-Maggie worked herself to the bone, she'd give everything for that hospital and her patients— something I both look up to and abhor.
+Maggie worked herself to the bone, she’d give everything for that hospital and her patients— something I both looked up to and abhorred.

-Despite my frustrations with her devotion to her job— a completely baseless frustration, at that— I'm prouder of Maggie than I could ever put into words.
-I've watched her grow up from a young woman into the determined and beautiful woman I know today.
-She is not the same Maggie I met my freshman year of high school— this version is the one I always knew she had the capability to be.
+Despite my frustrations with her devotion for her job— a completely baseless frustration, at that— I was prouder of Maggie than I could ever put into words.
+I’ve watched her grow up from a young woman into the determined and beautiful woman I knew today.
+She’s not the same Maggie I met my freshman year of high school— this version is the one I always knew she’d be.

-"Okay guys, we're in the last few minutes before show time.
+“Okay guys, only a few more minutes before show time.
 The place is packed and ready.
 Start getting into position.
-Final countdown is 3 minutes away."
+Final countdown is 3 minutes away.”
 Tim came back in to announce.

-I took the lead in front of the rest of the guys, standing in front of a mic stand and adjusting it to my liking before rubbing my hands down the front of my jeans, they were soaked and I knew they'd just keep sweating with how nervous I was right now.
+I rubbed my hands down the front of my jeans.
+They were soaked and I knew they’d just keep sweating with how nervous I was..

 “Ten, nine, eight”

-The nerves spiked even higher as the sound of Tim's voice dimmed around me and I hyper focused on the sound of the cheers and voices in the crowd behind the heavy velvet curtain.
+The nerves spiked even higher as the sound of Tim’s voice dimmed around me and I hyper focused on the sound of the cheers and voices in the crowd.

 “Three, two, one.”

-I leaned away from the mic to clear my throat before leaning back in.
-"We're Regretfully Yours.
-Thank you all for coming out and we hope you enjoy the show."
+I grinned out at the crowd, coming to stand behind the mic.
+“We’re Monarchs.
+Thank you all for coming out and we hope you enjoy the show.”

-The first half of the show went by so fast that when it was time for us to take a quick break, almost a full hour had passed.
+The first half of the show went by so fast that when it was time for us to take a quick break, almost twenty minutes had passed.

-I love you too, sweetheart.
+Riggs: I love you too, sweetheart.
 See you soon.
-Drive safe

 My heart instantly swelled with the love that I had for her.

-The song went by without a hitch, and honestly it's probably one of the best times I've performed this specific song and I couldn't have been prouder; but my eyes kept scanning the crowd the entire time, waiting to see Maggie's emerald green eyes staring up at me.
+The song went by without a hitch, and honestly it was probably one of the best times I’ve performed it.
+I couldn’t have been happier, but throughout my entire performance, I scanned the crowd, anxiously waiting to see Maggie’s emerald green eyes staring up at me.